- Health & Wellness

 Ways to Activate the Vagus Nerve and Boost HRV & Immunity

 What is the Vagus Nerve and What Does it Do?

 The vagus nerve activates the parasympathetic nervous system and basically functions as the button you can press to reduce stress.
 It originates on the surface of the brain but wanders throughout the body transmitting information to tissues and organs.
 The nerve plays a critical role in letting your body know that things are going to be okay.
 Heart rate variability (HRV) is also controlled by the vagus nerve.
 The more “complex” or variable your HRV, the more resilient and adaptable you are.

 The vagus nerve is analogous to a muscle; you can train it to get stronger.
 Increasing vagal tone (vagus nerve activity) and heart rate variability is one of the most practical ways to improve your overall wellness quickly.
-We can stimulate the vagus nerve, and hence influence parasympathetic tone (the deactivating branch of the autonomic nervous system), with breathing exercises, massage, intermittent fasting, taking omega-3 supplements, cold/heat thermogenesis, and exercise, among other things.
-Behaviors like laughing, sex, chanting, gargling, and singing also stimulate the vagus nerve thus activating the parasympathetic nervous system.
+We can activate the vagus nerve, and hence influence parasympathetic tone (the deactivating branch of the autonomic nervous system), with breathing exercises, massage, intermittent fasting, taking omega-3 supplements, cold/heat thermogenesis, and exercise, among other things.
+Behaviors like laughing, sex, chanting, gargling, and singing also activate the vagus nerve and in turn the parasympathetic nervous system.

 Ways to Improve Vagus Nerve Function, Increase HRV & Boost Immunity